b9515308/NNPACK-darknet/README.md

 The repo is based on https://github.com/Maratyszcza/NNPACK.git to do the modification. please refer the link for further details.

-Here is focusing on migrate NNPACK and darknet to Xilinx ZCU102 platform.
+Here is focusing on the migration for NNPACK and darknet to Xilinx ZCU102 platform.

 ## Building